chudkowsky/howcryptoworksbook/Chapter_07_MEV.md

 Control over transaction ordering creates and redistributes value on‑chain.
 This chapter connects market microstructure to MEV: who extracts it, how it impacts users, and what mitigations (private order flow, batch auctions, PBS) can return value or reduce harm.

-## Section I: The Market Chaos - Understanding MEV Fundamentals
+## Section I: The Market Chaos: Understanding MEV Fundamentals

 Picture a busy marketplace with a peculiar setup: there's a big whiteboard where everyone must post their intended purchases before they can buy anything.
 You write "buying 10 tomatoes from Stall A," and suddenly chaos erupts.